pik-piam/magclass/cran-comments.md

-Feature update:
+Bugfix update:

-- getSets adds now dimCode information to output and can now be manipulated via adressing a specific subdimension
-- getItems returns now all dimensions for dim=NULL
+- added stringsAsFactor argument explicitly to functions where it was missing to prepare for upcoming updating in default settings